SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Related Work

-\textbf{Deep Symbolic Mathematics.} Recently, deep learning models have made significant strides in the field of mathematical reasoning \citep{math-reasoning-2019, math-reasoning-survey-2023}.
-The Transformer architecture, originally designed for NLP tasks \citep{Attention-NeurIPS-2017}, has been repurposed with remarkable success in the realm of symbolic mathematics.
+\textbf{Deep Symbolic Mathematics.} Recently, deep learning models have made significant performance in the field of mathematical reasoning \citep{math-reasoning-2019, math-reasoning-survey-2023}.
+The Transformer models, originally designed for NLP tasks \citep{Attention-NeurIPS-2017}, have been repurposed with remarkable success in the domain of symbolic mathematics.
 It has powered models that can integrate functions \citep{Lample-Deep-SR-ICLR-2020, NeuralIntegrator_AAAI2022}, prove mathematical theorems \citep{TheoremProving_NeurIPS2022}, and perform numerical calculations, such as arithmetic operations \citep{charton2022linear,jelassi2023length}.
 These achievements underscore the flexibility and potential of deep learning models in abstract reasoning.
 Beyond pure symbolic reasoning, there is also a growing interest in supplementing these models with numerical knowledge for improved mathematical understanding.
-For example, recent endeavors have sought to enhance language models with numeric representations, aiming to improve their skills in mathematical word problem-solving \citep{mathbert-2021,MWP-BERT-numeric-LM-2022, number-NLP-ACL-2021, injecting-numeric-LM-2020}.
-Our work contributes a new angle to this growing field by integrating symbolic and numeric understanding in a unified pre-training framework.
+For example, recent works have studied to enhance language models with numeric representations, aiming to improve their skills in mathematical word problem-solving \citep{mathbert-2021,MWP-BERT-numeric-LM-2022, number-NLP-ACL-2021, injecting-numeric-LM-2020}.
+Some recent studies have also explored different strategies for tokenizing and encoding numeric data, such as using multi-hot or continuous representation of numbers \citep{Biggio-NeSymReS-ICML-2021, pmlr-v202-becker23a, golkar2023xval}.
+Our work contributes a new angle to this growing field by integrating symbolic and numeric understanding in a unified multi-moal pre-training framework.
 By doing so, we not only capture the abstract representations of mathematical symbolic concepts but also their tangible numeric behaviors.